 In the 70s, we hear a radio announcing the first gay pride march in London.
 In the 80s, there is a newspaper on the public toilet floor showing Thatcher has just passed section 28.
 In the 90s, a TV newsreaders informs us that George Michael has been arrested for cottaging.
 So much has changed – it gives me hope that these kinds of changes can also happen in countries where homosexuality is still illegal.

 One of my favourite quotes from the film is when someone describes his teenage experience of cottaging and cruising.
-He was doubley illegal – having gay sex under the age of consent at that time, and having sex in a public place.
+He was doubley-illegal – having gay sex under the age of consent at that time, and having sex in a public place.
 He saw this as an act of rebellion – as a political act, not just a sexual one.
 This completely blew me away – I knew it would transform how the subject matter could be perceived.

 What does the film tell us about the way that criminalisation and cruising has shaped gay identity today?

 It shows us how much has changed in the lived gay experience.
 Where even in the two, or three decades following decriminalisation in the UK, it sill wasn’t fully socially accepted, and police would still actively target gay men for cottaging or cruising.
-There was a fear for being caught, arrested, outed – but that also added a certain frisson.
+There was a fear of being caught, arrested, outed – but that also added a certain frisson.

-Whereas nowadays it’s considerably easier to be gay, especially as a young person.
+Whereas nowadays, it’s considerably easier to be gay – especially as a young person.
 Some of the younger gay people I interviewed commented how they had less need to go to gay spaces, they could have a mixed group of straight and gay friends to socialise with, then could log-on to an app when they wanted to access sex or dating.